Monotonicity and Competitive Equilibrium in Cake-cutting: Competitive Equilibrium from Equal Incomes

-Competitive Equilibrium from Equal Incomes (CEEI) is known to be a fair allocation rule for homogeneous resource allocation \citep{Varian1974Equity}.
-It was first introduced into the cake-cutting world by \cite{Weller1985Fair}, who defined it as follows: \begin{definition} Let $C$ be a cake and $X$ an allocation of the cake.
-Let $P$ be a measure on $C$ (called the "price measure").
-We say that the pair $(X,P)$ is a \emph{CEEI} if it satisfies the following conditions: \begin{itemize} \item CE: For every agent $i$ and slice $Z\subset C$ with $P(Z)\le 1$: $\vrel_i(Z) \leq \vrel_i(X_i)$. \item EI: For every agent $i$: $P(X_i)=1$. \end{itemize} \end{definition}

-CE says that among the affordable pieces $i$ prefers $X_i$ the most.
-EI is Equal Incomes; it says that every agent receives a piece with the same total price.
-Notice that it does not matter whether absolute or relative values are used in this definition, since only values of the same agent are compared.
+Competitive Equilibrium from Equal Incomes (CEEI) is a well-known rule for fair and efficient allocation of homogeneous goods.
+It was first introduced into the cake-cutting world by \cite{Weller1985Fair}.
+We denote Weller's definition by \emph{WCEEI (weak CEEI)}; the reason will become clear later. \begin{definition} Let $C$ be a cake and $X$ an allocation of the cake.
+Let $P$ be a nonatomic measure on $C$ (called the "price measure").
+We say that the pair $(X,P)$ is a \emph{Weak Competitive Equilibrium from Equal Incomes (WCEEI)} if it satisfies the following conditions: \begin{itemize} \item WCE: For all $i\in N$ and $Z\subset C$, $P(Z)\le P(X_i)$ implies $\vrel_i(Z) \leq \vrel_i(X_i)$. \item EI: For all $i\in N$: $P(X_i)=1$. \end{itemize} \end{definition} Note that it does not matter whether absolute or relative values are used in this definition, since only values of the same agent are compared.